-The greatest fear that grips utilities when they contemplate a future without coal—that it will force them to raise rates—has not materialized for SVP customers.
+Future is affordable The greatest fear that grips utilities when they contemplate a future without coal—that it will force them to raise rates—has not materialized for SVP customers.

 Utilities are always retiring and acquiring purchase power contracts over time, Owens pointed out, and that will affect pricing.
 Shifting to the Lodi Energy Center and ramping up green power caused some upward pressures on price for SVP.
 In the long term, however, “The forward price curves for natural gas and renewables look better than coal,” he stated.

 Switching to those resources is also an investment in meeting federal mandates to reduce carbon dioxide, nitrogen oxide and sulfur dioxide emissions, he added.